Jack Straw: Military intervention in Iraq and Middle East policy

+Iraq Inquiry

 Straw gave evidence to the Iraq Inquiry on 21 January 2010, making him the second member of Tony Blair's cabinet to do so.
 He told the inquiry that the decision to go to war in Iraq had "haunted him" and that it was the "most difficult decision" of his life.
 He also said that he could have stopped the invasion, had he wanted to.

 In July 2017, former Iraqi general Abdulwaheed al-Rabbat launched a private war crimes prosecution, in the High Court in London, asking for Straw, Tony Blair and former attorney general Lord Goldsmith to be prosecuted for "the crime of aggression" for their role in the 2003 invasion of Iraq.
 The High Court ruled that, although the crime of aggression was recognised in international law, it was not an offence under UK law, and, therefore, the prosecution could not proceed.